Why People Move to Panama

 Affordable health insurance and quality health care are other reasons people move to Panama.

-Previously, I had international health insurance, which covered me at any hospital or doctor anywhere in the world.
-But now, I have Panama health insurance which is only $102 a month.
-If I travel, I’ll just get traveler’s insurance.
+Previously, I had international health insurance, which covered me at any hospital or doctor anywhere.
+But now, I have Panama health insurance, which is only $117 a month (the price for 60-69-year-olds).
+If I travel, I’ll get traveler’s insurance.
 If you are younger, it would be less.
 If you are older, it will cost more.

-Even without insurance, it is only $15 to see a doctor at their private office, or I can go to the public hospital, where it only costs $2 to see a doctor.
-These doctors are well-trained and many speak English.
+Even without insurance, it costs only $15 to see a doctor at their private office.
+Alternatively, I can go to the public hospital, where it only costs $2.
+These doctors are well-trained, and many speak English.

 In my opinion, Panamanian doctors put the CARE back into health care.